What is Rafting?

 -rafts with stiff frame and rowlocks using for long travels;

--catamarans, rafts and bobble-raft using by tourists CIS countries for travels.
+-catamarans, rafts, and bobble-raft using by tourists CIS countries for trips.

-All river are classificated by 6 categories: 1 category is easiest without rapids, only flow.
-And the most difficult is 6 category with noumerous of rapids, rocks, complex water structures and is extremely dangerous.
+We classified all rivers by six grades: 1 category is most accessible without rapids, only flow.
+And the most difficult is grade 6 with numerous rapids, rocks, complex water structures and is extremely dangerous.